 1. Composite resin is not as strong or durable as porcelain or amalgam.
 It will also exhibit some minor wear.
 Composite resin (bonding) veneers will chip and fracture more frequently than porcelain veneers.

 2. Not as colour stable as porcelain in terms of colour stability.
-Composite resin material is made from plastic.
-For the first two years it will look great, but as time goes by as you eat, drink coffee or red wine, smoke, use tomato sauce, you will discolour the composite resin.
+The composite resin material is made from plastic.
+For the first two years, it will look great, but as time goes by as you eat, drink coffee or red wine, smoke, use tomato sauce, you will discolour the composite resin.
 As you eat and chew food, the surface of the composite resin is scratched and gradually stains stick to the filling.
-You can think of composite resin as similar to plastic Tupperware; over time your plastic Tupperware will collect stains as its surface is scratched and stains collect in the small grooves.
+You can think of composite resin is similar to plastic Tupperware; over time your plastic Tupperware will collect stains as its surface is scratched and stains collect in the small grooves.

-3. Tooth needs to be kept dry and isolated and is technique sensitive.
+3. The tooth needs to be kept dry and isolated and is technique sensitive.